Honoring Community Champions

 - Sustained commitment to philanthropy

 - Encouragement given to others to accept leadership roles in philanthropy and community-building

 2019 Outstanding Bainbridge Philanthropists: Glenn & Nancy Haber (VIDEO)

 Over the course of their thirty-two years on Bainbridge, Glenn and Nancy built a community of friends and creative people who shared their love of Bainbridge’s natural surroundings.
 For many years, the Fletcher Bay Foundation was a way for the Habers to engage with their kids to help support the respective communities supporting as many as 50-70 Island organizations including Bainbridge Performing Arts, the Bainbridge Island Historical Museum, and Bainbridge Island Museum of Art.
-Their decision five years ago to sunset the Foundation gave them the opportunity to focus on some key projects that will have a lasting impact on Bainbridge Island.
+Their decision five years ago to sunset the foundation gave them the opportunity to focus on some key projects that will have lasting impact on Bainbridge Island.
 These include the creation of the Moritani Preserve in Winslow, the Community Programs Endowment at IslandWood, and a significant challenge grant to the Bainbridge Island Land Trust’s Stand for the Land Campaign–encouraging a collaborative effort to accomplish the goals of the programs they have supported for so many years.

 2019 Outstanding Philanthropic Company: Homestreet Bank (VIDEO)